 After meeting all of the considerations described above, Licensee schedules releases from Project facilities for power generation when water is available for this purpose.
-Seasonal release patterns are typically developed 2 to 8 months in advance, in consultation with PG&E and considering hydrologic and meteorological factors and seasonal instream flows and consumptive needs.
+Seasonal release patterns are typically developed 2 to 8 months in advance, in consultation with PG&E, and considering hydrologic and meteorological factors, seasonal instream flows, and consumptive needs.

-On a daily basis, New Bullards Bar Minimum Flow Powerhouse is operated as a "base load" facility, where flows are set at a constant rate to provide the required instream flows below New Bullards Bar Dam.
-Similarly, Narrows 2 Powerhouse is operated as a base load facility, with stable flows, as required by the Yuba Accord flow schedules and seasonal irrigation demands.
+The New Bullards Bar Minimum Flow Powerhouse is operated as a "base load" facility, where flows are set at a constant rate to provide the required instream flows below New Bullards Bar Dam.
+Similarly, the Narrows 2 Powerhouse is operated as a base load facility, with stable flows, as required by the Yuba Accord flow schedules and seasonal irrigation demands.

-The New Colgate Powerhouse is a highly versatile facility, and is used for a combination of peaking and some base generation.
-Depending upon energy demand, the New Colgate Powerhouse generation can be fluctuated from a minimum of 1 MWs with only one unit operating to maximum load of 340 MW with both units operating in less than 10 minutes, assuming both units are ramped up at the same time.
-This ability to rapidly fluctuate generation, together with substantial storage available in New Bullards Bar Reservoir makes the New Colgate Powerhouse important and unique to the Northern California grid.
-The average annual flow through the New Colgate Powerhouse for the period of water year 1970 through water year 2008 was 1,078,776 ac-ft.
+The New Colgate Powerhouse is a highly versatile facility, and is used for a combination of peaking and base generation.
+Depending upon energy demand, the New Colgate Powerhouse generation can be fluctuated in less than 10 minutes from a minimum of 1 MW with only one unit operating to maximum load of 340 MW with both units operating, if both units are ramped up at the same time.
+This ability to rapidly fluctuate generation, together with substantial storage available in New Bullards Bar Reservoir, makes the New Colgate Powerhouse important and unique to the Northern California power grid.
+The average annual flow through the New Colgate Powerhouse from water year 1970 through water year 2008 was 1,078,776 ac-ft.
 Modeled flows through New Colgate Powerhouse for the same period average 1,033,127 ac-ft per year.
-The modeled average annual generation for this period is 1,188,257 megawatt hours (mwh).
-With a theoretical powerhouse capacity of almost 3 million MW hrs per year if the powerhouse always could be operated at full capacity, New Colgate

-Powerhouse has a plant factor of 40 percent.
+The modeled average annual generation for this period is 1,188,257 megawatt hours (MWh).
+With a theoretical powerhouse capacity of almost 3 million MWh per year (if the powerhouse were always operated at full capacity), New Colgate Powerhouse has a plant factor of 40 percent.
 This is comparable to the national average hydropower plant factor of 43 percent.

 For most of the year, New Colgate Powerhouse is operated as a peaking facility, or to provide ancillary services such as spinning reserves or regulation.
-Under peaking operations, releases through the powerhouse are concentrated to hours of the day when power is most valuable or when power is needed most (e.g., weekdays mid-morning through early evening in northern California, largely corresponding to warmer times of the day and/or peak workday hours).
-Under ancillary services operations, the generating station may be ramped upwards or downwards quickly, to respond to power system load changes on a near-real-time basis.
-Under ancillary services operations, generating station output and flows may vary substantially minute-to-minute.
+Under peaking operations, releases through the powerhouse are concentrated to hours of the day when power is most valuable or when power is needed most (such as weekdays from mid-morning through early evening, largely corresponding to warmer times of the day and/or peak workday and early evening hours).
+Under ancillary services operations, the generating station may be ramped upwards or downwards quickly, to respond to power system load changes on a near-real-time basis, and generating station output and flows may vary substantially minute-to-minute.
 The New Colgate Powerhouse also often operates under a combined peaking/ancillary service protocol, with one unit operating in peaking mode and the other unit responding to ancillary service requirements.
-During some of the late 1990s and early 2000s New Colgate Powerhouse operations were focused on weekday peak generation.
-More recently power generation has shifted to a schedule driven by a balance of peak period generation and providing ancillary services to the region.
+During some of the late 1990s and early 2000s, New Colgate Powerhouse operations were focused on weekday peak generation.
+More recently, power generation has shifted to a schedule driven by a balance of peak period generation and providing ancillary services to the region.

-New Colgate Powerhouse at many times provides a significant percentage of the required ancillary service for grid regulation of the region, as dispatched by the California Independent Service Organization (ISO), the entity responsible for maintaining grid reliability in California.
-Peaking operations dominate power generation operations at The New Colgate Powerhouse.
-However, under high flow conditions some or all of the available capacity is used for base load generation.
+At many times, New Colgate Powerhouse provides a significant percentage of the required ancillary service for grid regulation of the region, as dispatched by the California Independent System Operator (ISO), the entity responsible for maintaining grid reliability in California.
+Peaking operations dominate power generation operations at New Colgate Powerhouse.
+However, under high flow conditions some or all of the available capacity is used for base load generation, generating inexpensive power while excess water must be moved through the system anyway.